A Guide To The Best Halloween Movies To Watch This Month

 Friday the 13th is another franchise-inspiring film that has solidified itself as a go-to scary movie.
 The movie was made after the success of Halloween and was a major success when it released.
 Inspiring plenty of parodies and campfire stories alike, Friday the 13th watches as a group of camp counselors are followed and killed by a masked man at their summer campsite.
 Like Halloween before it, this movie will have you wanting to binge all of its sequels and spinoffs.

 It may seem like the 70s and 80s was the prime time for Halloween worthy movies, but great films keep coming.
 And we could never have a list of scary movies without featuring a Stephen King movie.
-It is the first of a two-part series that watches as Pennywise the Clown terrorizes the small town of Derry, Maine.
+It and It: Chapter Two watches as Pennywise the Clown terrorizes the small town of Derry, Maine.
 This film dominated the box office and was praised for the incredible acting by the (mostly) young cast, and providing some real jump-out-of-your-seat scares.
 Even if you managed to watch it in theatres, this Warner Bros film is worth a re-watch.

 Halloween Movies For The True Horror Lovers